Ghiara/kuavo_workspace/README.md

 ## 1. Hardware setup

+### 1.1 Data collection using Quest 3 VR

+For teleoperation with Quest 3, follow the [instruction of teleoperation](teleoperation.md) to enable the VR control and data collection using rosbags.

-### 1.1 Enable script control of Kuavo 4 pro max B
+### 1.2 Enable script control of Kuavo 4 pro max B

 #### Downstream machine